ChristopherCarver/Guides/ServiceNow/CSDM - Practical Guide.md

 To address the issue of ticket misrouting, consider leveraging services instead of relying on assignment groups when assigning tickets.
 Relying on assignment groups is prone to difficulties when organizations change, when service responsibilities change between teams, and when external partnerships change.
 It is common for tribal knowledge to form where tickets are assigned to teams, but what happens when that service is no longer handled by that team?

-As a hypothetical example, an internal facilities team has handled parking lot security for years.
-Any issue or request pertaining to parking lot security has been handled by this team.
+As a hypothetical example, an internal facilities team has handled parking lot security for years addressing reported incidents and fulfilling requests.
 As the number of facilities has increased, so has the ticket overhead, streching the team to seek alternative solutions.
-To keep costs down the organization has hired an external contracting firm that handles parking lot security.
+To keep costs down the organization has hired an external contracting firm to take over parking lot security and the internal facilities team can field all other services.
 Then in ServiceNow two new assignment groups are created, one for the internal facilities team and one for the external security parking team.
 If the organization relies on assigning tickets based on assignment groups, many people will continue to open parking lot security tickets against the wrong team.
 Also, all of the catalog items, workflows, flows, business rules, etc. etc.. will have to be updated as well that point to the internal facilities team.

 The best course of action is to force all tickets and automation to use services as a means to perform ticket assignment.
-The base Task [task] table contains both __Assignment group__ and __Service Offering__ fields.

-### Automation

-Ticket assignment driven from ser

-### Service Management

-The Service Offering [service_offering] table contains 3 references to Group [sys_user_group] table; Approval group, Supported group, and Change group.
+This ensures tickets are routed to the appropriate team that handles the service requested.
+In order for this to work there has to be enough services pre-defined for ticket routing to be successful.

+#### Ticket Routing Setup Instructions

+__FILL ME IN__

 ### Service Tiers